 Secret 7 - Why a YES has no value?

-Black BELT negotiators know how to turn an agreement into the concrete actions.
+Black BELT negotiators know how to turn an agreement into concrete actions.
 It makes sense, right!

-But we often stop negotiating when we get the first "Yes", we shake hands and we pride ourselves about the outcome.
+But we often stop negotiating when we get the first "Yes", we shake hands and we pride ourselves on the outcome.

 Our studies show that a "Yes" has very little value when it comes to getting an agreement.

 So what to do after our first "Yes"?
 What is the secret and science behind getting your agreement actually implemented?